This article is under our "Opinion" category. We recommend you share your thoughts with the author.

 This allowed Google to differentiate between paid links and natural links.
 It protected many website owners when later Google updates hit because so many people were building unnatural anchor text profiles with their backlinks.

-Buying and selling of links took a big hit, and most people doing SEO avoided nofollow links like the plague.
+Buying and selling of links took a big hit, and most people doing SEO avoided links with the attribute, that is restricting GoogleBot from following it, like the plague.

 And it has basically remained that way ever since.